Dewa Made Beratha

-Dewa Made Beratha (born July 12, 1941 in Gianyar, Bali) is the former governor of Bali.
-He is a member of the PDI-P, and allied to Megawati Sukarnoputri.
-On 2008 Balinese Governor Election, Beratha has been replacing by Made Mangku Pastika.
+Dewa Made Beratha (Balinese: ᬤᬾᬯᬫᬤᬾᬩᭂᬭᬝ; born 12 July 1941) is an Indonesian politician who is the 6th governor of Bali from 1998 to 2008.
+He is a member of the Indonesian Democratic Party of Struggle (PDI-P), and allied to Megawati Sukarnoputri.
+Beratha was the 3rd regent of Bangli Regency of Bali from 1968 to 1970.

+In the 2008 Bali gubernatorial election, Beratha was replaced by I Made Mangku Pastika.

 Early life

 He received his degree from Gajah Mada University in Social Politic Faculty.

 Work

 He started his career in 1967 as Secretary Officer of Bangli Regency.
 From 1968 he was the Relieving Mayor of Bangli for another two years.
 He was a member of parliament and the Bali government from 1970 to 1998.
 In 1998, he was elected to his first term as Governor of Bali, and in 2003 he was elected for his second term.

 Elections

-He was elected in 1998 to the governorship.
-In 2003, the people of Bali elected him for a second term.
+He was elected in 1998 Bali gubernatorial election to the governorship.
+In 2003 Bali gubernatorial election, he was elected for a second term.

+Personal life

 Family

 He is married to I Gusti Agung Ayu Mas and has four children: Dewa Gde Joni Asta Brata, Dewa Gde Juli Arta Brata, Desak Nyoman Anggreni, and Dewa Gde Darma Putra.